stackforge/pecan/docs/source/secure_controller.rst

         unclassified = unlocked(UnclassifiedController())

-Also note the use of the :func:`@unlocked` decorator in the above example, which can be used similarly to explicitly unlock a controller for public access without any security checks.
+Also note the use of the :func:`~pecan.secure.unlocked` decorator in the above example, which can be used similarly to explicitly unlock a controller for public access without any security checks.

 Writing Authentication/Authorization Methods
 --------------------------------------------

-The :func:`check_permissions` method should be used to determine user authentication and authorization.
+The :meth:`~pecan.secure.SecureControllerBase.check_permissions` method should be used to determine user authentication and authorization.
 The code you implement here could range from simple session assertions (the existing user is authenticated as an administrator) to connecting to an LDAP service.

 More on ``secure``
 ------------------

-The :func:`secure` method has several advanced uses that allow you to create robust security policies for your application.
+The :func:`~pecan.secure.secure` method has several advanced uses that allow you to create robust security policies for your application.

-First, you can pass via a string the name of either a class method or an instance method of the controller to use as the :func:`check_permission` method.
+First, you can pass via a string the name of either a class method or an instance method of the controller to use as the :meth:`~pecan.secure.SecureControllerBase.check_permissions` method.
 Instance methods are particularly useful if you wish to authorize access to attributes of a model instance.
 Consider the following example of a basic virtual filesystem.

 ::